UoA-CARES/essential-gpu-docker/README.md

 ## How to create a persistent volume
 [Youtube tutorial](https://www.youtube.com/watch?v=OrQLrqQm4M0)

-By creating a Docker volume for persistent data, it is possible to share information between the workstation and containers.
+By creating a Docker volume for persistent data, it is possible to share data between the workstation and containers.

 In the following example, we create a volume mapped to /home/$USER/mydata path.
 This volume will be mounted in a container.
 So you can share data between containers.
 ```bash